Templarian/WindowsIcons/readme.md

 ## Windows Phone

 Currently there are hundreds of 48x48 icons provided in this pack.
 If you are using the icons anywhere other than the application bar .xaml vector files are provided.
+Be sure to only use the white (aka dark) icons for the appbar.

 ## WindowsRT